sdmrf/BurpSuite-Pro/README.md

 ## Installation

 ### Automated Installation
-To install Burp Suite Professional, run the following command(root user):
+To install Burp Suite Professional, run the following command (root user):

 ```bash
 curl https://raw.githubusercontent.com/sdmrf/BurpSuite-Pro/main/Linux/install.sh | sudo bash
 ```
-IMP: Make sure to put your password after running this command as it is root user command.
+Note: Make sure to enter your password after running this command as it is executed with root privileges.

 ### Manual Installation
 If you prefer a manual installation, follow the steps below: